 Why Congress Outlawed the Hemp Plant

-On a hot Friday afternoon, August 2, 1937, at 5:45, Speaker of the House, Sam Rayburn, introduced a bill called The Marijuana Tax Act.
-The bill ordered American farmers to obtain a license from the Treasury Department to grow industrial hemp and made it a Federal crime for Americans to possess, give away or sell it without paying a 1% tax.
+On a hot Friday afternoon on August 2, 1937, at 5:45 PM, Speaker of the House, Sam Rayburn, introduced a bill called The Marijuana Tax Act.
+The bill ordered American farmers to obtain a license from the Treasury Department to grow hemp and made it a Federal crime for Americans to possess, give away or sell it without paying a 1% tax.

 The cannabis/hemp plant came in two versions.
-The first version was hemp, an industrial crop with a long history of use, and a very low THC content.
-The second version was marijuana, the same plant with a higher THC content.
-THC is the ingredient found in the blossoms and upper leaves and used throughout history as an intoxicant, and to treat a variety of medical problems.
+The first version was industrial hemp, a plant with a long history of commercial use, and a very low THC content.
+The second version was marijuana, the same plant with a much higher THC content.
+THC is the psychoactive chemical found in the blossoms and upper leaves and used throughout history as an intoxicant and a remedy for treating a number of health problems.

 Drug Commissioner Harry J. Anslinger, head of the FBN (Federal Bureau of Narcotics) first introduced the bill into committee hearings for review.
 The hearings, which should have gone on for days, lasted two hours.

 Anslinger told the committee, "Marihuana is an addictive drug which produces in its users, insanity, criminality, and death."
-Anslinger chose the Mexican word "marihuana," because the committee did not know marihuana was the same cannabis/hemp plant grown in this country for more than three centuries and prescribed by doctors as a medicine.
+Anslinger chose the Mexican word "marihuana," because the committee did not know that marihuana was the same plant grown in this country for more than three centuries and prescribed by doctors in a form called cannabis extract.

 The first testimony came from a pharmacologist who had injected himself and 300 dogs with what he called the "active ingredient" in marihuana.
-Two of the dogs died from the injection of the substance into their brains.
-The testimony raised eyebrows because the active ingredient, THC would not undergo extraction until years later, in Holland.
+Two of the 300 dogs died when he injected this crude substance into their brains.
+The testimony raised eyebrows because the true active ingredient, tetrahydrocannabinol, had not yet undergo extraction and would not do so until years later, in Holland.

-After the pharmacologist completed his testimony, Dr. William C. Woodward, a lawyer and chief counsel for the American Medical Association testified, "The American Medical Association knows of no evidence that marijuana is a dangerous drug."
+After the pharmacologist completed his expert testimony, Dr. William C. Woodward, a lawyer and chief counsel for the American Medical Association testified that "The American Medical Association knows of no evidence that marijuana is a dangerous drug."

 This statement prompted one of the committee members to remark, "Doctor, if you can't say something good about what we are trying to do, why don't you go home?"